MonashSmartStructures/ospgrillage/_sources/rst/Running_analysis.rst.txt

 Each load type requires user to specify its load point(s).
 This is achieved by :func:`~ospgrillage.load.create_load_vertex` function.
 This function creates a `LoadPoint(x,y,z,p)` where `x`,`y`,`z` are the coordinates of the load point and `p` is the magnitude of the vertical loading.
 Note, `p` is a unit magnitude which is interpreted differently based on the load type - this will be later explained.
-By default, `y` is `0`.
+By default, `y` is `0` i.e. the grillage model plane.

 .. code-block:: python